fractal-bootcamp/precourse-materials/README.md

 These are the pre-course materials for Fractal Bootcamp (https://fractalbootcamp.com/).
 This repository is meant to be interactive (please PR) and teach you everything you need to be successful in the bootcamp.

+This is also a live repository - expect it to change and evolve over time.

 ## INSTRUCTIONS

 For each folder, go through the relevant modules or submodules and read the questions.